-VALUE = READ([ByteAddress,] N), $1 \le N \le 8$
+VALUE = READ([ByteAddress,] N), $1 \le N \le N{max}$

-- A host may read N bytes of addressable module management memory in a READ access. - Note: A READ of more than 8 bytes may be allowed when specified explicitly in chapter 8. - The starting byte address for the read access is optionally specified by the host (ByteAddress).
-If omitted, the module uses an internally maintained current byte address as the starting byte address (see section B.1). - A successful READ access returns N bytes by VALUE. - Side effects of a READ (such as e.g. clear-on-read) may be specified for certain Bytes (see section 8).
-Such side effects are not guaranteed to be completed at the time when the READ is finished. - A READ access may temporarily be rejected by the module, for generic reasons specified in section 5.2.4 and specific reasons specified in chapter 8. - A rejected READ is modeled by returning an abstract REJECTED value that is distinguished from all possible VALUE byte strings returned by a successful READ. - Note: Syntactic or representational details are not important here, but the value REJECTED could be imagined, for example, by an X16 value outside of the X8 subrange representing possible byte values. - A rejected READ access can simply be retried until eventual success.
+A host may read N bytes of addressable module management memory in a READ access.

+By default, $N{max} = 8$.
+When full page read is supported (as advertised in 01h:251.4) then $N{max} = 128$.

+Note: Full page read may become a mandatory feature in the future.
+It is recommended to support it.

+Note: A READ of more than 8 bytes may be allowed when specified explicitly in chapter 7.8.

+The starting byte address for the read access is optionally specified by the host (ByteAddress).
+If omitted, the module uses an internally maintained current byte address as the starting byte address (see section B.1).

+A successful READ access returns N bytes by VALUE.

+Side effects of a READ (such as e.g. clear-on-read) may be specified for certain Bytes (see section 7.8).
+Such side effects are not guaranteed to be completed at the time when the READ is finished.

+A READ access may temporarily be rejected by the module, for generic reasons specified in section 5.2.4 and specific reasons specified in chapter 7.8.

+A rejected READ is modeled by returning an abstract REJECTED value that is distinguished from all possible VALUE byte strings returned by a successful READ.

+Note: Syntactic or representational details are not important here, but the value REJECTED could be imagined, for example, by an X16 value outside of the X8 subrange representing possible byte values.

+A rejected READ access can simply be retried until eventual success.